 Patients experiencing pain in the lowest region of the spine, the tailbone, may have a condition known as coccydynia.
 Coccydynia is pain in the tailbone, or coccyx.
 The coccyx generally is composed of mostly four vertebral segments.
 Coccydynia often is the result of abruptly applying pressure to the coccyx.
 This can be done by falling, sitting too abruptly or being hit from behind.
 To learn about the classifications of this condition, as well as the treatments available for relief, read the following article.

-The coccyx is the last, but certainly not least, area of the spine.
+The coccyx is the lowest curve in your spine.
 It serves many functions, including bearing weight and serving as a connection point for many muscles and ligaments.
-There is no one group of people more prone to experiencing coccydynia based on age or ethnicity.
-However, people who are overweight are more than three times more likely to experience this condition.
-There are three classifications for coccydynia:
+There is not one group of people more prone to experiencing coccydynia based on age or ethnicity.
+However, people who are overweight are more likely to experience this condition.

-- Non-traumatic – Tumors located on or near the coccyx can cause non-traumatic pain.
+- Nontraumatic.
+Tumors located on or near the coccyx can cause nontraumatic pain.
 This pain can be either constant or occasional.

-- Idiopathic – Not all coccydynia can be linked to the above two classifications, which is why there is a third classification.
+- Idiopathic.
+Not all coccydynia can be linked to the above two classifications, which is why there is a third classification.
 This is for all other unexplainable pain in the coccyx.